PrismaticFlower/swbfii_shader_toolkit/README.md

 | entry_point  | `string` | The name of the entry point used for the shader. |
 | target  | `string` | The target profile used for the shader. |
 | vs_flags  | `uint` | (optional) The Vertex Shader flags used for this variation of the shader. |

+In addition a shader may define objects named "metadata" in it's json description.
+Any members of this objects will also be added to the embedded metadata.
+These objects can occur at the shader's root level, state level or pass level.
+With each level overriding keys from earlier levels.
+In all cases the keys listed in the above table always override any custom metadata set.